 - Talk to the patient about why surgery is necessary.
 Ask if the patient is afraid.
 Reassure the patient that you’ll work with our staff to minimize discomfort.

-- Encourage the patient to bring a favorite toy, photo or other item that can help provide comfort.
+- Encourage the patient to bring a favorite toy, photo or other items that can help provide comfort.
 If packing for a hospital stay after surgery, encourage the patient to select favorite clothes and personal items.

 Medicines for Anxiety